sadiqahmednadaf5/House-Renting-Platform/README.md

 - **User Ratings:** Users can rate houses based on various criteria.
 - **Reviews:** Users can leave detailed reviews for each house.
 - **CRUD Operations:** Create, Read, Update, and Delete houses, ratings and reviews.
-- **Responsive Design:** Built with HTML, CSS,ejs, and Bootstrap for a responsive user experience.
+- **Responsive Design:** Built with HTML, CSS, EJS, and Bootstrap for a responsive user experience.
+- **User Authentication:** Secure login and registration for users.
 - **Live Link:** Access the live version of the platform [here](https://house-renting-platform.onrender.com/listings/).

 ## Technologies Used